SuiteScript FAQ

 Also be aware that the system reads your library files in the order they appear on the Library Script File tab on the Script record page.
 For example, if your first library file references the second library file, an error will be thrown, since the first library file is loaded before the second.

-If you do not know how to create a Script record, or where on the Script record you must load your library files, go to the topic Creating a Script Record in the NetSuite Help Center.
+If you're unsure about creating a Script record or loading library files, go to the topic Creating a Script Record in the NetSuite Help Center.

 What is the difference between Standard and Dynamic mode?